httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 4. Serialize the cookie-list into a cookie-string by processing each cookie in the cookie-list in order:

-   1. If the cookies' name is not empty, output the cookie's name followed by the %x3D ("=") character.
+   1. If the cookie's name is not empty, output the cookie's name.

+   2. If the cookie's name is empty and the cookie's value does not contain the %x3D ("=") character, either output the %x3D ("=") character or skip this step.
+Otherwise, output the %x3D ("=") character.

-   2. If the cookies' value is not empty, output the cookie's value.
+   3. If the cookie's value is not empty, output the cookie's value.

-   3. If there is an unprocessed cookie in the cookie-list, output the characters %x3B and %x20 ("; ").
+   4. If there is an unprocessed cookie in the cookie-list, output the characters %x3B and %x20 ("; ").

 NOTE: Despite its name, the cookie-string is actually a sequence of octets, not